Skeeboo/skeeboomusic.com/content/post/moods_and_modes.md

 +++

 "Moods and Modes" is my current musical project.
 Its purpose is to explore the feelings that the different musical scales and modes inspire (to me) by composing a collection of short instrumental tracks.
+The pieces are inpired  by a wonderful improvisation by [Forrest Kinney](https://forrestkinney.com)

 The table below will be regularly updated with the new scales explored, the new music composed, and all important things related.

-The best way to keep updated is to subscribe to the newsletter (and get some free music by doing so) [by clicking here](https://mailchi.mp/f6a12b953721/sailaway).
+The best way to keep updated is to subscribe to the newsletter (and get some free music by doing so) [by clicking here](https://mailchi.mp/d761d0e2ad87/glimmer).

 You can also save the Spotify playlist with all the music of the project: